 - Even if they improve data processing only by 10%, they could still earn $65 million in additional income yearly.

 Knowing this, it’s easy to imagine that people like Steve are highly sought-after.
 In fact:

-- By then, we can also expect the number of analytics professionals to double, reaching a million people worldwide!
+- Back then, the number of analytics professionals doubled, reaching a million people worldwide!

 Not bad at all!
 However, before you go on Google looking for crash courses on data analytics, let’s go over some additional details.